mrirecon/bart-webinars/README.md

 - Intro to the C-programming library
 - Set up a build environment, compile, and run
 - Add command-line paramter to existing tool
-- Build a basic tool and unit test
+- Build a basic tool and system test
 - Q&A and Conclusion